Skip to main content

 Perhaps those earlier assessments from the duo, who were once touted to replace V Sundram moorthy as Singapore national coach, were based on the fact that Albirex is required to field a younger squad for this season.

-Under the new criteria specifically imposed on them, the White Swans are required to fill up their roster with 50% of their squad with Under-21 players, with another 50% being players of Under-23 category, with one player being allowed under the "Open" category plus an option to recruit two local players who must be classified under the Under-23 manpower.
+Under the new criteria specifically imposed on them, the White Swans are required to fill up their roster with 50% of their squad with Under-21 players, with another 50% being players of the Under-23 category, with one player being allowed under the "Open" category, plus an option to recruit two local players who must be classified under the Under-23 manpower.

 Adam Swandi joined Albirex this season